Low back pain: Management of chronic low back pain

-Patients with chronic low back pain receiving multidisciplinary biopsychosocial rehabilitation (MBR) programs are likely to experience less pain and disability than those receiving usual care or a physical treatment.
-MBR also has a positive influence on work status of the patient compared to physical treatment.
-Effects are of a modest magnitude and should be balanced against the time and resource requirements of MBR programs.
+People with chronic low back pain receiving multidisciplinary biopsychosocial rehabilitation programs may have less pain and disability than those receiving typical care or physiotherapy.

 Peripheral nerve stimulation, a minimally-invasive procedure, may be useful in cases of chronic low back pain that do not respond to other measures, although the evidence supporting it is not conclusive, and it is not effective for pain that radiates into the leg.
 Evidence for the use of shoe insoles as a treatment is inconclusive.
-Transcutaneous electrical nerve stimulation (TENS) has not been found to be effective in chronic low back pain.
+Transcutaneous electrical nerve stimulation has not been found to be effective in chronic low back pain.
 There has been little research that supports the use of lumbar extension machines and thus they are not recommended.

 Medications

-The management of low back pain often includes medications for the duration that they are beneficial.
-With the first episode of low back pain the hope is a complete cure; however, if the problem becomes chronic, the goals may change to pain management and the recovery of as much function as possible.
+If initial management with non–medication based treatments is insufficient, medication may be recommended.
 As pain medications are only somewhat effective, expectations regarding their benefit may differ from reality, and this can lead to decreased satisfaction.

-The medication typically recommended first are acetaminophen (paracetamol), NSAIDs (though not aspirin), or skeletal muscle relaxants and these are enough for most people.
-Benefits with NSAIDs is thought to be small.
-Acetaminophen (paracetamol) may be no more effective than placebo at improving pain, quality of life, or function NSAIDs are more effective for acute episodes than acetaminophen and may be slightly more effective that placebo; however, they carry a greater risk of side effects, including kidney failure, stomach ulcers and possibly heart problems.
-Thus, NSAIDs are a second choice to acetaminophen, recommended only when the pain is not handled by the latter.
+The medication typically prescribed first are acetaminophen (paracetamol), NSAIDs (though not aspirin), or skeletal muscle relaxants and these are enough for most people.
+Benefits with NSAIDs is thought to be small, but is more effective than Acetaminophen (paracetamol), which may be no more effective than placebo at improving pain, quality of life, or function.
+For adults with both acute and chronic lower back pain, NSAIDs can also reduce disability.
+NSAIDs however, carry a greater risk of side effects, including kidney failure, stomach ulcers and possibly heart problems, so it is used at the lowest effective dosage for the shortest possible time.
 NSAIDs are available in several different classes; there is no evidence to support the use of COX-2 inhibitors over any other class of NSAIDs with respect to benefits.
 With respect to safety naproxen may be best.
-Muscle relaxants may be beneficial.
+Muscle relaxants may be minimally beneficial.
+Muscle relaxants and benzodiazepines are shown to have small benefits compared to placebo for pain relief for acute lower back pain, and a higher chance of improving physical function.
+However they also come with an increased risk of adverse events.
+For chronic back pain, there may be a benefit in regards to use of benzodiazepines, with muscle relaxants in this context showing low-certainty evidence for no adverse reaction compared to placebo.

 Systemic corticosteriods are sometimes suggested for low back pain and may have a small benefit in the short-term for radicular low back pain, however, the benefit for non-radicular back pain and the optimal dose and length of treatment is unclear.

+As of 2022, the CDC has released a guideline for prescribed opioid use in the management of chronic pain.
+It states that opioid use is not the preferred treatment when managing chronic pain due to the excessive risks involved, including high risks of addiction, accidental overdose and death.